 Problems that arise when developing multi-threaded applications with Java

-– Deadlock (mentioned above), which occurs when we need to block access to a resource in order that other flow could not get access before the resource to perform all necessary computing.
+– Deadlock (mentioned above) occurs when we need to block access to a resource so that other flow could not get access before the resource to perform all necessary computing.

-The simplest example of this is when 2 threads are waiting for calculations from each other.
+The simplest example of this is when two threads are waiting for calculations from each other.
 Here we can draw an analogy with plumbers and electricians.
-Imagine that the wiring is “flooded”.
-Electricians are afraid to start work until plumbers fix the leak, and plumbers are not eager to get an immediate boost of energy for the whole day :).
+Imagine that the wiring is “flooded.”
+Electricians are afraid to start work until plumbers fix the leak, and plumbers are not eager to get an immediate energy boost for the whole day :).

-– Race condition - a situation when two or more streams are trying to access open data and change them simultaneously.
-And here everything starts to depend on the one that gained access to the stream first.
+– Race condition – a situation when two or more streams are trying to access open data and change them simultaneously.
+And here, everything starts to depend on the one who first gained access to the stream.

-The basic ways to avoid these problems are:
+The primary ways to avoid these problems are:

-Deadlock - always monitor the order we get access to resources.
+Deadlock – continuously monitor the order we get access to resources.
 Thus, we must clearly understand what is happening in our system.